Planning, managing and developing the flow of electricity across the land.Read More

-The high-voltage network brings power from generators, and supplies wholesale energy to heavy users.
-The grid also supplies the electricity distribution network.
-This powers every home, business, school, hospital, factory and farm on the island.
+At EirGrid, we develop and operate the national electricity grid, so that everyone has power when and where they need it.
+The grid takes electricity from where it is generated and delivers it to the distribution network, operated by ESB, which powers every home, business, school, hospital, factory and farm on the island.
+We also supply power directly to some of Ireland’s largest energy users.
 We are responsible for a safe, secure and reliable supply of electricity: now, and in the future.

-We forecast when and where electricity is needed across the island of Ireland: hour-to-hour, day-to-day, and year-to-year.
+To do this, we forecast when and where electricity is needed across Ireland: hour-to-hour, day-to-day, and year-to-year.
 We work to ensure there is enough electricity for industry to prosper, and for employment to grow.
 Our work is essential today, as well as being a crucial investment for future generations.

 Our people dedicate themselves to a better transmission grid, for the benefit of all.
 We achieve this goal with a combination of expert skills from a wide range of experience.
 You can learn more about our executive team and board here.

 Working with us gives you the opportunity to be part of an organisation that is committed to delivering on our mandate of managing and operating the transmission grid across the island of Ireland.
 We offer a challenging yet collaborative and team-orientated work environment where high performance, knowledge and continual development are valued.
 Our aim is to attract and retain excellent staff.

 Find out more about our Graduate Scheme for engineering, business and IT graduates using the button below

 When we manage and develop the grid, we always follow health and safety standards.
 We prioritise the protection of our workers and those who live or work near our lines.
 The most common concern about our grid is the effect of electromagnetic fields, or EMF.
 There is considerable research by independent health and scientific bodies on this topic.